The Most Endangered Animals in Africa

 5. Mountain Gorilla

-Although mountain gorillas are still considered one of the most endangered animals in Africa, the good news is that their numbers are actually on the increase.
+Although mountain gorillas are still considered one of the most endangered animals in Africa, the good news is that their numbers are actually increasing.
 An encounter with mountain gorillas should be on everyone’s bucket list.
-Although it is an expensive trip, believe me, it is worth every dollar!
-You will never forget the hour you spend with these gentle giants.
+Although it is an expensive trip, it is worth every dollar!
+You will never forget the time you spend with these gentle giants.
 It is your tourist dollars that are helping to protect and conserve the mountain gorillas and their forests – another reason to visit!

-Best place to see mountain gorillas: Bwindi National Park, Uganda
+Best place to see mountain gorillas: Bwindi Impenetrable National Park, Uganda

 6. African Wild Dog

-Previously viewed as vermin, thankfully the African wild dog has had a very good PR makeover over the last few years and has now become one of the most wished-for safari sightings.
-Sightings on safari are often by luck, as the dogs cover huge distances in search of prey, and it is only when they are denning (usually the dry season months) that they remain in the same place for a few weeks.
-Personally they are my favorite animal to see on safari, as they are such sociable carnivores.
-It is a privilege to watch their frenzied “greeting ceremony”, when they are getting to get ready to hunt – making all sorts of un-dog-like chittering and chirping noises.
-African wild dogs require huge ranges and consequently habitat fragmentation has caused their decline.
-Other threats include diseases from domestic dogs, persecution by livestock farmers, road accidents and incidental snaring.
+Previously viewed as vermin, thankfully the African wild dog has had a very good public relations makeover recently and has now become one of the most wished-for safari sightings.
+Sightings are often by chance, as the dogs cover huge distances in search of prey, and it is only when they are denning (usually the Dry season months) that they remain in the same place for a few weeks.

 Best places to see African wild dog: